The 5 Stages of the Agile Software Development Lifecycle

 1. Methodology

-Improve collaboration between business and IT and allow faster discovery of project requirements to ensure a quicker time to value.
-Allowing for rapid adoption to changing business needs improves speed and agility throughout all phases.
+Improve collaboration between business, stakeholders, and developers to ensure a faster time to value.
+All parties should be involved in the discovery of project requirements.
+This enables rapid adoption to changing business needs and improves speed and agility throughout all phases.

 2. Architecture